Hacking isn’t what it used to be.

 Add to this alarming stat to the fact that an estimated 30,000 websites are hacked each day, and it’s no wonder businesses are willing to pay top-dollar to beef up their security.

 But it’s not only private companies who are recognizing the risk posed by hackers.
 A 2015 worldwide threat assessment released by the US Senate Armed Services Committee mentions cyber threats even before organized crime or weapons of mass destruction.
-The report underlines the ongoing threat posed by hackers, and notes that “the cyber threat cannot be eliminated; rather, cyber risk must be managed.”
+The report underlines the ongoing threat posed by hackers.
+It notes that “the cyber threat cannot be eliminated; rather, cyber risk must be managed.”

-If even the government can’t eliminate the risk of cyber attack, the prospects of safety for private companies are even more grim.
+If even the government can’t eliminate risks of cyber attack, the prospects of safety for private companies are more grim.
 Some experts are predicting that cybercrime will cost businesses over $2 trillion by 2019, making it clear that businesses will need to find better ways to manage this risk.

 Bug bounty programs crop up to attract hackers

 Companies like Google are getting creative when it comes to dealing with would-be hackers.
-Instead of making threats or taking legal action against those who infiltrate their systems, they are looking at these situations as opportunities to strengthen their security.
+Instead of making threats or taking legal action, they see these situations as opportunities to strengthen their security.